The Flipside of Dominick Hide: Plot summary

 In 2130, Earth has attained a clean, safe and anaesthetised future.
 Dominick is a time traveller whose job is to observe transport systems on the 'flipside' – the era before the Time Barrier was broken.
 Dominick's 'Circuit' (the period in time and space he must observe) is London 1980, where he believes he may have an ancestor – his great-great-grandfather, also named Dominick Hide.
 Breaking the rules, Dominick lands on the flipside to search for his great-great-grandfather.

 London of 1980 is a different place to London of 2130 and Dominick is unprepared for the amazing culture shock of Portobello Road.
 He has no money and almost no idea how to behave.
-He concocts a story about finding a 'distant relative' and to avoid suspicion, calls himself Gilbey, after a brand of Gin.
+He concocts a story about finding a 'distant relative' and to avoid suspicion, calls himself Gilbey, after a brand of gin.
 While he is on the flipside, he relies on the kindness of strangers, including the owner of a clothes shop, Jane Winters.

 After an unsuccessful visit to the flipside, Dominick returns to 2130 determined to try again.
-Dominick tells his wife, Ava, that he plans to visit the flipside.
+Dominick tells his wife, Ava, that he plans to visit the flipside again.
 She is upset and confused and asks him not to go.
-Despite the risks involved and the promise of trouble from his superior, Caleb Line, Dominick visits the flipside again.
+Despite the risks involved and the promise of trouble from his superior, Caleb Line, Dominick revisits the flipside.
 While he is there and against all sense, Dominick begins a relationship with Jane.

-Still Dominick has not found his great-great-grandfather but now his visits seem to be more concerned with seeing Jane than with finding the elusive 1980 Dominick.
+Dominick has still not found his great-great-grandfather but now his visits seem to be more concerned with seeing Jane than with finding the elusive 1980 Dominick.
 They spend a weekend together at a guest house in Herne Bay where his flying saucer has been taken.
 As a result, Jane becomes pregnant.
 When Dominick learns this, he goes to Caleb Line to own up.

 Caleb reveals that he was aware, all the time, of what Dominick was doing.
-He sanctioned it because Dominick Hide is the victim of a "genetic time-slip" – he is his ancestor.
+He sanctioned it because Dominick Hide is the victim of a "genetic time-slip" – he is his own ancestor.
 The child Jane is carrying will be Dominick's great-grandfather.

 Caleb tells Dominick that further landings on the flipside will not be permitted, officially, implying that he trusts Dominick enough to turn a blind eye to further landings.
-Having narrowly avoided causing a fatal accident on a previous landing, Dominick realises the danger involved, and decides to visit the flipside once more, where he provides for Jane and his son by fetching them the following week's newspaper, from which Jane can use the soccer results to win the football pools.
-He explains that this will be the last time he can visit the flipside and says a sad farewell to his great-great-grandmother.
+Having narrowly avoided causing a fatal accident on a previous landing, Dominick realises the danger involved, and decides to visit the flipside once more, where he provides for Jane and his son by acquiring for them the following week's newspaper, from which Jane can use the football results to win on the pools.
+He explains that this will be the last time he can visit the flipside and says a sad farewell to his own great-great-grandmother.
 Jane watches Dominick take off in his flying saucer, convinced at last that his story is true.
-The closing scenes show Jane recording her son Dominick at Herne Bay in 1988 and Dominick and Ava walking and laughing in the surf at the Herne Bay of 2130 with their own baby.
+The closing scenes show Jane filming her son Dominick at Herne Bay in 1988, and Dominick and Ava walking and laughing in the surf at the Herne Bay of 2130 with their own baby.